eManufacturing Home Page Bottom of Page

-Case Examples of eManufacturing Benefits
+Case Examples: eManufacturing Benefits

 United Technologies is a large US manufacturing company operating in several areas, including elevators and aerospace.
 United is using electronic auctions to buy from its suppliers component such as electronic circuit boards.
 The company uses the Internet to request suppliers to make bids for the supply of a component.
 Selected suppliers submit bids during a predefined time interval, say one hour, and the winner is the one that comes up with the lowest price.
 The bidding process has been in operation since 1997 and is used with pre-qualified suppliers for commodity products, including motors, wire, plastic fabrications and electronic parts.
 Typically purchases of such items account for about one quarter of the amount United Technologies spends each year on all bought-in goods and services.